merlyescalona/ucsc-eeb-intro2comptools/week_04/README.md

 ## Other very important considerations

-1. There is drag-and-drop softawre you can use to transfer files (see hummingbird link at the end of page).

-2. Hummingbrid is not mean to be a place to store your files.
+1. Hummingbrid is not mean to be a place to store your files.
 Download your results and have a local copy of everything.

 3. `home` has limited storage while `scratch` does not.
 You might want to run all analysis in `scratch`, but be awared that `scratch` is routinely flushed.

-4. If a software you want to use is not there, you can ask hummingbird staff to install it for you.
-You can potentially install programs in your home too.

 5. Ask for help if need it :).
 If you are stuck or don't know how something works ask someone who has run a similar analysis, alternatively ask hummingbird staff, they are always willing to help.